17 Things to Know Before Renting a Car in Milan Italy

 With narrow roads come parking challenges.
 You basically have 3 options available when it comes to parking in Milan.

-10. Many of the best places are closed for cars
+10. Many of the best places are closed to cars

 Milan is a city with a very interesting history, and, as such, there are tons of great places to explore.